JakubDziworski/JakubDziworski.github.io/_posts/2016-05-19-enkel_20_enkel_real_app_cards.md

 my very first programming language.
 All that hard work I've put into it would seem pointless if I'd never used it for anything useful, right?

-I came up with an idea of credit cards drawing simulator.
+I came up with an idea of playing cards drawing simulator.
 The idea is to provide number of players and number of cards per player.
 As an output you get randomized collection of cards for each player.
 Just like in real games the cards are being removed from the stack when drawing.